 The crowd-sourcing platform Zooniverse (Borne and Zooniverse Team, 2011) has been extensively employed in both natural (Zevin et al., 2017) and social sciences.
 More recently, researchers have been investigating its potential to classify samples of audio extracted from daylong recordings of children and the results have been encouraging (Semenzin et al., 2020a,b).
-We provide tools interfacing with Zooniverse's API for preparing and uploading audio samples to the platform and for retrieving the results, while protecting the privacy of the participants.
+We provide tools interfacing with Zooniverse's API for preparing and uploading audio samples to the platform and for retrieving the results, while protecting the privacy of the participants13.
+A step-by-step tutorial including re-usable code is also provided (Gautheron, 2021c).